 You can learn more about the duration of individual cookies we use in our .

 You can change your cookie preferences at any time by accessing our , including withdrawing any consent you provided at any time.

 You can also manage and delete cookies through most internet browsers by changing your cookie settings but if you do Deliveroo websites and apps won’t work properly.

 And here are the instructions for mobile browsers:

-Every email we send to our customers contains small gif files, also known as tracking pixels.
-These are tiny graphic files that contain unique identifiers that enable us to recognise when our marketing subscribers have opened an email or clicked certain links.
+Our emails to you contain analytics cookies (see above for more information about these).
+These enable us to recognise when our marketing subscribers have opened an email or clicked certain links.
 This allows us to record each subscriber's email address, IP address, device ID, date, and time associated with each open and click for a campaign.

 We use this data to create reports about how interesting or useful our marketing campaigns were to our users, then we can adjust them to make our campaigns more relevant.